This Year’s Important Family Travel Trends

 Multi-generational travel is a family trip in which grandparents, parents, and children take a family trip together.
-In skip-generational travel, grandparents and children travel without the parents.
+In skip-generational travel, grandparents and children travel without their parents.

 Multi-generational trips are less common than skip-generational ones, but the families tend to take longer trips and accordingly spend more.
 53 percent of parents said they’ve already taken a multi-generational trip and 55 percent are giving serious consideration to taking such a trip in the future.
 The parents and grandparents generally plan that type of family vacation together, and it’s common for them to share the cost.

 20 percent of participants in multi-generational trips use online booking tools as opposed to 33 percent of those planning skip-generational travel.
 16 percent of parent responders have used a travel agent in the past three years; only 8 percent of grandparents have used one to plan and book a skip-generational trip over the same time period.

 Only 65 percent of parents value amenities for children during family travel, but 72% of grandparents value them on skip-generational trips.
 Grandparents are also more likely (42 percent as opposed to 21 percent) to place a strong emphasis on keeping kids safe and entertained.
 In contrast, parents are inclined to think of family travel as an occasion for the family to enjoy “family time” and reconnect.
 This leads to vacations as places like mountain lakes or beach resorts in facilities with kitchens for meal preparation.